Choe Hyon-class destroyer

 The Choe Hyon-class destroyer is a class of guided-missile destroyers of the Korean People's Navy (KPN).
 The first vessel, the Choe Hyon, was unveiled by the Korean People's Army on 30 December 2024.
 The second ship, Kang Kon, capsized during launch but was eventually restored to upright position and relaunched on 12 June 2025.

 History

 During Kim Jong Un's visit to the Nampo Shipyard in February 2024, the North Korean leader said that increasing the country's naval power is the most important issue in defending its seas, and pushed ahead with the planned warships building, completing them by the end of current Five-Year Plan in January 2026.
 The Choe Hyon class is likely part of the warship building program.

-On 25 April 2025, Choe Hyon was launched.

-On 12 June, when the second ship launched, Kim Jong Un approved a plan to build two more 5,000-ton destroyers in 2026.
-Nampo Shipyard has resolved to complete the third ship by the 81st Party Foundation Day in October 2026.
+On 25 April 2025, the first ship, Choe Hyon was launched.
+The second ship, Kang Kon, was unsuccessfully launched on 21 May.
+On 12 June, it was successful in the relaunch attempt, and Kim Jong Un approved a plan to build two more 5,000-ton destroyers in 2026.
+A month later, on 21 July, workers of Nampo Shipyard began construction of the third ship, planned for completion on the 81st Party Foundation Day in October 2026.

+On 12 April 2026, Kim Jong Un claimed that construction of a fourth ship has begun.

+At the Choe Hyons commissioning ceremony on 23 June 2026, Kim Jong Un revealed North Korea's five-year plan to build two Choe Hyon-class destroyer each year, alongside 10,000-ton cruiser.

+On 6 September 2026, the commissioning ceremony of Kang Kon took place.